UPDATED: January 11th, 2021

-The EU is ready to coordinate the member states’ efforts and measures in order to strengthen its ability to overcome the current health crisis.
+The EU is currently coordinating member states’ efforts and measures in order to strengthen its ability to overcome the current health crisis.
 To try and achieve this, the EU has issued recommendations to member states aimed at making external borders safe and reducing the need for internal travel restrictions.

 This sentiment was expressed by Ursula von der Leyen, President of the European Commission, during a press conference at the start of the pandemic: